 New Orleans Weather in May

 Afternoon highs are on a run up as the month goes on.
 The early part of May tops out around 81 degrees Fahrenheit, but by Memorial Day the mercury has climbed to 86 degrees on average.
 You won't need a sweater or jacket even if you stay up till dawn partying on Bourbon Street or getting down at the clubs on Frenchman Street; nighttime lows average 67 to 73 degrees as the month progresses.

 But anyone who has ever been in the Big Easy in warmer months will tell you that the temperature is not the whole story.
 One weather aspect makes a huge difference, and that aspect is humidity.
 The chances of it being not just warm but muggy are high in May, rising to virtually all the time by the end of the month.
 It's also cloudy and even overcast much of the time.
 And it rains a lot, too; NOLA generally gets about 5 inches of rain in May.

 All that said, New Orleans, is such a flat-out fun place to visit and hosts so many special events in May that you just have dress right, mostly ignore the weather, and find an air-conditioned respite if it's unbearable.

 What to Pack

-The renowned Jazz Fest runs from late April through early May each year.
+- The Jazz and Heritage Festival, known as Jazz Fest is a huge draw and runs late April through early May.
 It's not just jazz.
-It draws headliners in rock, pop, blues, zydeco, hip-hop and funk.
-You'll hear A-list performers like Stevie Wonder, Tom Petty & the Heartbreakers, Harry Connick Jr., Snoop Dogg, Dr. John and Leon Bridges.
+It draws headliners in rock, pop, blues, zydeco, hip-hop, and funk.
+Past A-list performers have included Stevie Wonder, Tom Petty and the Heartbreakers, Harry Connick Jr., Snoop Dogg, Dr. John, and Leon Bridges.
 That's just a sample.